Donate

 Racial, gender, and economic injustices play out every day in child welfare.
 Although intended to protect kids, the child welfare system itself can cause harm and trauma.

-A family’s contact with child protection usually begins with a call to a child abuse hotline from a professional – like a teacher or doctor – who is legally required to report any concerns.
 Before they are grown, a third of children will be subjected to a child protection investigation.
 In most hotline reports, no physical or sexual abuse is alleged.
 Rather, these are instances of perceived neglect – such as a child needing supervision or a home where food is scarce.
 We know neglect findings are intricately linked to poverty.

 Further, in a world of structural inequities and racial biases, half of Black children will be subjected to investigation, and Black and Native American children are 2 to 3 times as likely as white children to be separated from their parents.

 Across racial groups, foster care placement is distressingly common – 1 in 17 children experiences this trauma.
 Foster care contributes to subsequent challenges, including educational disparities, sexual exploitation, juvenile justice involvement, and homelessness.
-Put more starkly: Former foster youth experience higher rates of post-traumatic stress than combat veterans.

 Amid these challenges, Foster America recognizes a once-in-a-generation opportunity for systemic change in child welfare.

-Several factors combine to make this the ideal time for innovation:
+This is the ideal time for innovation:

 Learn More